caiks/WBOT02/README.md

 Although we have used video as a data source, we have not yet been focussed on *modelling* temporal or dynamical *alignments*.
 In fact, to obtain high *alignments* near the root of the *decompositions* (and also to maintain reproducibility) we have deliberately removed continuity by randomising some of the record sets in later *models*.
 In so far as we have used sequence, we have selected the centre that we hope will continue to have high *model likelihood* in subsequent frames.
 In `WBOT03` we will move on to *model* both spatial and temporal gradients such as edges and small movements.
 After that we will *model* higher *level* temporal *slice* sequences to group together saccade-like *alignments* which might represent objects in a scene.
 We will also consider audit which is intrinsically temporal.

 Our analysis of progress has been both quantitative and qualitative.
 For the former we have produced tables of various configurations, parameters and statistics of the *models*. *Model* growth and multiplier were especially important statistics.
+By comparing the results of incremental changes in the configurations of the *models* using common datasets, we have been able to roughly quantify the contributions of each parameter and mode.
 On the qualitative side we have taken screenshots of the interactive actor applications, and generated image representations and contour maps.
 The  actors let us visualise representations of particular *slices* as we navigated around an image showing the *slice* ancestor and siblings, and examples of other *events* in the same *slice*.
 The *model* position and length contour maps and over-length maps have shown us where attention is distributed and how it varies as we move form place to place at different scales.
-These have enabled us to gain an idea of what the *model* 'sees' - where the hotspots are most concentrated and where the *likelihood* is highest for a given scene.
+By using colour to show where any particular *slice* is in the sequence of leaf *slices* of the ordered paths of the *decomposition* tree, we have been able to indicate how closely related different locations in the image are within the *model*.
+These image analysis methods have enabled us to gain an idea of what the *model* 'sees' - where the hotspots are most concentrated and where the *likelihood* is highest for a given scene.
 We have also been able to show how the *underlying substrate variables* are grouped and what their the degree of coverage of the frame is.
-Together these methods have helped us decide if the various modes and parameters were able to produce *models* that pay attention to areas that are also interesting to humans, e.g. socially significant areas such as faces.
+Together these methods have helped us decide if the various modes and parameters produced *models* that pay attention to areas that are also interesting to humans, e.g. socially significant areas such as faces.
 We have also gained some idea of the completeness of the *models* by comparing the representations to the original images.

-Techniques.
+`WBOT02` did not require any new functionality to be made to the base libaries, [AlignmentC](https://github.com/caiks/AlignmentC) and [AlignmentRepaC](https://github.com/caiks/AlignmentRepaC), but we have added spatial *underlying* (i.e. a shared *underlying model*), computed *variables*, and asynchronous processing to [AlignmentActive](https://github.com/caiks/AlignmentActive).
+Computed *variables* will be important in later projects because high *valency* avoids the artificial *value* bucketing necessary to keep induce thresholds reasonable.
+Also, we will not require constraints on sensor *variables* that have no obvious metric, such as brightness gradients, but are merely centrally or symmetrically distributed.

-model and induce paramaters such as min diagonal
+model and induce parameters -

-Mention asynchronous and throttling of events.

-Scanning works well so continue to leave topologies to one side for the moment.

-scanning and filtering for potential and actual-potential likelihood - the potential and actual-potential models demonstrate that the search for model growth can be achieved even without restricting the history size, which we were forced to do in TBOT03.
-"We were able to demonstrate that deliberately searching for interesting or unusual slices, ... can accelerate model growth, at least in the case of limited active history size."
-Now with WBOT02 we have proved it without constraining size, although the search is a scan and then selection of likely centres, not a topological slice transition search.
+min diagonal

+substrate parameterisation -

 min entropy